Sacrament of Confirmation

 Everyone who wants to be confirmed is welcome.
 The preparation is there to help you decide.
 Jesus gives us Confirmation as a gift, not as a reward for being good.
 Jesus asks everyone to follow him.
 It is for you to decide whether you will accept his invitation.

 Will I understand the content of the course?

 Confirmation is a big commitment, but that doesn’t mean that the preparation has to be difficult.
 We try to make our courses enjoyable, understandable and worthwhile.

 What can I do to begin?

 A good place to start is with prayer.
 On this website, there is a leaflet called, “How to Start Praying”, that could be helpful to you.
-The website www.rejesus.co.uk has information on Christianity, as does St. Laurence’s Parish Library.
-You are welcome to borrow books and materials from the wide range that the Library
+The website www.rejesus.co.uk has information on Christianity.

 If you have any other questions or would like to talk further, please contact Fr.
-Neil, Joan Hayward (Reader) or one of the
+Neil, Cornelius or one of the